 April 2015.
 I also came upon a group of visiting monks that day.
 Wat Phra Si Sanphet was once considered the holiest spot in all of Siam, so it’s now one of Thailand’s most revered pilgrimage sites.
 This monk, although very serious, was receptive to being photographed as long as I sent him a copy via WeChat.
 Which seemed like a reasonable tradeoff.

 April 2015.
 I bumped into some Burmese tourists too.
 Happily they turned out to be a lot more peaceful than their ransacking ancestors and this time I was the one in demand for photographs.
 Hilariously the girl insisted that her Burberry bag remain in the corner of the shot because… you know… she got bling.

 For more on the ruins of ancient Siam, check out my other articles from Ayuthaya Historical Park.

-Or maybe delve further afield with my stacks of 5s from all over Thailand.
+Or maybe delve further afield with my stacks of reports from all over Thailand.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.